 While solar panels are designed to shed accumulated snow, you will lose out on production while they’re covered.
-However, with bifacial panels, sunlight reflected off the snow on the ground means your panels will keep on generating electricity from the backside as the snow above melts.
+However, with bifacial panels, sunlight reflected off the snow on the ground means your panels will keep generating electricity from the backside as the snow above melts.

 The main advantage of bifacial panels is the additional production.
-While most properly-designed bifacial solar systems should produce more electricity than a monofacial system, don’t expect production to double.
+While most properly designed bifacial solar systems should produce more electricity than a monofacial system, don’t expect production to double.
 Because the backside is using reflected energy, it will inevitably produce less than the front side that’s receiving direct sunlight.

 Because there are so many factors, like installation angle and surface albedo, it’s hard to give a solid estimate on how much extra electricity bifacial panels will generate.
-Most sources say you could see an increase in production between 5% and 30%.
+Most sources say you could see an increase in energy production between 5% and 30%.

 How Much Do Bifacial Solar Panels Cost?

 But can bifacial panels make up for their extra cost with extra production?
 If you’re trying to offset your home or business’s electricity, you’ll need fewer solar panels if you go with bifacial and install them in a way that maximizes their efficiency.
-Your solar installer will be able to help guide you through the decision based on the characteristics of your property and your goals for the project.
+Your solar installer will help guide you through the decision based on the characteristics of your property and your goals for the project.

 Are Bifacial Solar Panels Widely Available?